» Repository Structure

 Terraform Enterprise integrates with version control repositories to obtain configurations and trigger Terraform runs.
 Structuring the repo properly is important because it determines which files Terraform has access to when Terraform is executed within Terraform Enterprise, and when Terraform plans will run.

 » Structuring Repos for Multiple Environments

-There are three ways to structure the Terraform code in your repository to manage multiple environments (dev, stage, prod).
+There are three ways to structure the Terraform code in your repository to manage multiple environments (such as dev, stage, prod).

-Depending on your organization's use of version control, one method for multi-environment management may be better than the other.
+Depending on your organization's use of version control, one method for multi-environment management may be better than another.

 » Multiple Workspaces per Repo (Recommended)

-To make an infrastructure change, a user can open a pull request on the
+To make an infrastructure change, a user opens a pull request on the

 networking-stage, and finally

-This model does not work if there are major environmental differences.
+This model will not work for a given repo if there are major environmental differences.
 For example, if the

 networking-prod workspace has 10 more unique resources than the